-Families, especially in Pashtun dominated areas of Quetta city, have shown some trend towards the nuclear structure from the joint system.
+Families, especially in Pashtoon dominated areas of Quetta city, have shown some trend towards the nuclear structure from the joint system.
 The family structure affects the socio-economic life of the households.
 The family and household reflect the social and economic processes of change.
 At the same time, the concept of family closely linked as it was to culture, laid down the lines for social differentiation.
 The family structure not only affects the education, income level and parental care of children but also the personality development of individuals residing in the family.
 Generally speaking, three types of family i.e., nuclear, joint and extended family structures exist.
 Nuclear family structure is defined as a wife and husband living alone or with their children in the same household, whereas an extended family structure refers to a family, if another adult was living with the married couple in the same household (Senturk et al., 2011).

 Expert's opinions highlight the main issue of degradation of family.
 No doubt, in most of the western world the very basic concept of family is at high risk of degradation.
 People like to live with being held responsible to accomplish affairs of running family.
 This has a negative effect over children in particular and on society in general.
 However in most part of eastern world, family as a basic social institution is still strong enough to exist and impose certain rules over its members.
 But this is also fact that since social change is occurring very rapidly, family as social structure is also under heavy pressure of getting changed.
 This changing pattern of structural change does raise certain basic questions pertaining to upbringing of children, changing role of parents and other aspect of our social life.
 There is challenging questions to be answered by social scientists and social experts.
 The educational status of children in a family determines the socio-economic status, parental education and family income (Pinkston & Shannah, 2009).
 Some researchers have found that nuclear family has negative impacts on women's health (Keera Allenddorf, 2013).
 However, the nuclear families also offer some advantages like, the children in the nuclear families are given chances to take part in decisions (Flurry & Veech, 2009).
-There is a great need of exploring the scenario of current pace of change through scientific investigation.
-Based on the above, the purpose of this paper is to (1) find out the existing structure of the families (2) to find the perceptions on types of family to be adopted and to (3) find out the socio-economic impacts of the extended and nuclear family types.
+There is a great need of exploring the scenario of current pace of change through scientific Methodology, the aim of this work was carried out to find the existing structure of the families, perceptions on types of family to be implemented and to highlight the socio-economic impacts of the extended and nuclear family types.